 Ohmer surname origins

 Is there a basis for the OHMER name?
-The information is neither definitive nor satisfactory.
-Quite understandably my contacts have frequently asked concerning the origin or meaning of the OHMER name.
+Quite understandably I am frequently asked about the origin or meaning of the OHMER name.
 Neither the origin nor meaning of the name has been determined.
 I believe the name is unique because it is without meaning and was the creation of various notaries using phonetics as their basis.
 Also, I believe it was originally “AUMER” and from the immediate area of Munich, Bavaria (München, Bayern).

 The earlier form of “Aumer” would have no meaning in the German language.
 The difference between “Ohmer” and “Omer” is only old high and old low, German.
 The form “Omer” appears in the area near Belgium.
 AUMER does appear in parts of the Bavarian Alps.
 A similar name, ALMER, in Switzerland is described as a dairy farmer from high pasture.
 In French, Aumer would mean “From (or to) the sea.”
 This makes no sense for a name in the Rhine Valley.
 Further research through 1998 leads me to assume that prior to about 1650 the name was AUMER or AUMEIER.
 There may have been no difference in the pronunciation.
 Of necessity, I must resort to speculation.
 One unlikely theory has to do with the name OHMER being the occupation of the noun “ohmen” where an obscure meaning is an oaken beer barrel with a capacity of 159 liters.
 From this, an OHMER would be a man who calibrated such barrels.
 One reason this interpretation might have occurred is that AMER can have the meaning “to measure” or “to gauge.”